MahmoudEl3bady/to-do-app/README.md

 # Full-Stack Todo App

-This is a full-stack todo application built using Flask (python) and MySQL DBMS for the backend and React.Js for the frontend
+This is a full-stack todo application built using Flask (python) and MySQL RDBMS for the backend and React.Js for the frontend

 ## Features

 - User registration and authentication using JWT (JSON Web Token ).
+- Forms validation using <a href="https://formik.org/" target="_blank" >Formik</a> and <a href="https://www.npmjs.com/package/yup" target="_blank" >Yup</a> for seamless data entry.
 - Adding, viewing, modifying, and deleting tasks.
 - Dark and light theme toggling.
 - Integration with backend API for task management.
 - Hide completed tasks to focus on what's important.
 - Responsive design : view the optimal layout depending on your device's screen size.

 ## Technologies Used